Team

 Principal investigator

-Daniela De Simone is Assistant Professor of Indian Studies in the Department of Languages and Cultures at Ghent University.
+Daniela De Simone is an archaeologist and Assistant Professor in South Asian Archaeology in the Department of Languages and Cultures at Ghent University.
 Previously, she was Curator of the South Asian Archaeological Collections at the British Museum, where she curated the current displays of South Asian archaeological materials, Assistant Programme Specialist at UNESCO New Delhi, where she worked on the sustainable conservation of Indian old city areas, and Excavation Supervisor at the site of Gotihawa, an important early Buddhist stupa site in the Nepalese Terai, for the Italian Institute of Africa and the Orient (IsIAO).
-She studied Indian Languages and Cultures at“L’Orientale,” University of Naples where she earned her PhD in South Asian Studies (Archaeology) in 2012.
+She studied South Asian Languages and Cultures (she speaks Hindi and reads Sanskrit) at “L’Orientale,” University of Naples where she earned her PhD in South Asian Studies (Archaeology) in 2012.

 Daniela started studying the material cultural of the Nilgiri Mountains when she was Curator at the British Museum (2016-2020) and included a public display of Nilgiri materials in the permanent exhibition on South Asia of the Sir Joseph E. Hotung Gallery of China and South Asia (re-opened 2017), giving substantial space to the Nilgiri culture in the wider context of Indian civilisation.
 She first surveyed the Nilgiri Mountains in 2018.